 If you’ve ever been on a call with me, one of the key points I cover is that every niche grows differently, DIYer’s and lifestyle bloggers are a thriving niche on Pinterest if they’re creating consistent content that their users are interested in.

 The first two months she experienced slow growth as she was not producing new blog posts and DIY’s for her audience (and me) for Pinterest.
 During month three, she began taking on new projects and doing more DIYs – essentially setting us up to skyrocket in growth.

 Stephanie had an additional platform that we were driving significant traffic to, Instagram (@stephaniehannablog).
 While we were creating fresh pins for each new and old blog post, we were also pinning directly from Instagram and encouraging Pinterest users to follow her account.

 For all my clients, I use Tailwind to schedule both video and standard static pins for Pinterest.
 On Stephanie’s account, we were pinning an average of 13 pins per day.
 These pins were a combination of new blog post pins, old blog posts with new pins, and recent Instagram posts + reels.

 Additionally, we posted an average of 1-2 Idea pins per week based on recent reels, DIY blog posts, and celebration/party idea blog posts.
 This is where we generated a lot of followers.

-For each link, there were around five to seven designed graphics (templates are now available in The Pinterest Pin Vault) in addition to the high-quality photos that were available in the blog post.
+For each link, there were around five to seven designed graphics in addition to the high-quality photos that were available in the blog post.

 From my experience, I’ve noticed that bloggers and DIYers thrive on Pinterest when the templates are kept simple.
 Since they’re not designers, it is less about aesthetically pleasing (although that’s a bonus) and more about making sure what they’ve created is front and center.